Flow assurance on TAPS

 The Trans Alaska Pipeline System (TAPS) transformed Alaska’s economy and strengthened the nation’s energy infrastructure.
-Today, TAPS transports 5 percent of the nation’s domestic crude production and remains the backbone of Alaska’s economy, delivering more than 70 percent of the state’s unrestricted general fund revenue.
+In 2019, TAPS transported 3.69 percent of the nation’s domestic crude production and remains the backbone of Alaska’s economy.
+Since TAPS came online, it has delivered more than $145 billion in North Slope Petroleum revenue for Alaska, equating to more than 80 percent of the state’s unrestricted general fund revenue over that time.

 Less oil means slower-moving oil.
 Slower-moving oil means colder oil.
 And the slower and colder the oil, the more complicated the challenges for Alyeska Pipeline Service Company, the pipeline’s operator.

 Crude oil naturally contains small amounts of water.
 As crude slows and cools, water begins to separate out from the oil and accumulate at the bottom of the pipeline, increasing the risk of corrosion.
 This happens today during shutdowns, when water accumulates at low points.
 As water drops out and everything cools, the risk of ice-related problems increases.

 Alaska North Slope Crude oil naturally contains up to 2 percent wax by volume.
 There are two issues with wax: First, when the pipe walls are colder than 70 degrees and colder than the oil, wax crystals deposit on the pipe wall and stick to it.
 Second, wax precipitates out of the crude oil.
 Less turbulence, cooler crude temperature and slower flow all may result in more wax sticking to pipe walls and more wax dropping out of the oil and settling in the pipeline.
 Wax deposits are removed by running cleaning pigs.